modernish/modernish/README.md

 * `isset -f` *funcname*: Check if a shell function is set.
 * `isset -`*optionletter* (e.g. `isset -C`): Check if shell option is set.
 * `isset -o` *optionname*: Check if shell option is set by long name.

+Exit status: 0 if the item is set; 1 if not; 2 if the argument is not recognised as a valid identifier.

 Note: just `isset -f` checks if shell option `-f` (a.k.a. `-o noglob`) is set, but with an extra argument, it checks if a shell function is set.